cassieeric/python_crawler/lichuangshangcheng/439.html_data_collected/readme.txt

 [Introduction]
 This folder is about the website https://list.szlcsc.com/catalog/439.html collected data.
+The program lichuang_439_multi_thread.py is mainly used in this crawler process.

 [Note]
-1-1.txt, 1-2.txt and 1-3.txt is collected from the website by the program.
+1-1.txt, 1-2.txt and 1-3.txt is collected from the website by the program lichuang_439_multi_thread.py, which neraly 40,000 piece of data.